 A central insight of this work is that the structure of the prototype set plays a crucial role in the stability and interpretability of the resulting trajectories.
 While the inversion mechanism requires only $N \ge D{+}1$ affinely independent vectors, the behaviour of MUSIC depends strongly on how these reference points are organized in space.
 If prototypes are sampled randomly or obtained from unstructured clustering, the resulting Voronoi cells have no coherent semantic geometry: neighbourhoods do not correspond to gradual attribute changes, boundary transitions occur abruptly, and intermediate states are difficult to interpret.
 In such settings, MUSIC produces unstable or chaotic motion because the underlying partition lacks topological meaning.

-In contrast, a Self–Organizing Map provides a two–dimensional, topology-preserving lattice in which neighbouring prototypes correspond to semantically similar inputs.
-This induces smooth Voronoi regions and contiguous boundaries that together form a piecewise–linear coordinate chart of the data manifold.
+In contrast, a Self--Organizing Map provides a two--dimensional, topology-preserving lattice in which neighbouring prototypes correspond to semantically similar inputs.
+This induces smooth Voronoi regions and contiguous boundaries that together form a piecewise--linear coordinate chart of the data manifold.
 MUSIC leverages precisely this structure: within a single region, the Tikhonov-regularized flow produces low-curvature motion aligned with local prototype geometry, while boundary crossings occur in a predictable manner reflecting the lattice topology.
 The systematic evaluation on MNIST confirms this empirically: MUSIC achieves significantly higher image sharpness than linear interpolation on all ten digit pairs tested ($p\!=\!0.002$; Table~\ref{tab:systematic_mnist}), reflecting the prototype-anchored nature of the updates.